WRAP leads the Sustainable Clothing Action Plan (SCAP).

 Influencing consumer behaviours group

-As these changes extend beyond in-use, the group has been renamed ‘Influencing consumer behaviours’.
-The group will seek to influence consumers to take action to reduce the environmental impacts of clothing over its life-cycle.
-The group now aims to:
+The group seeks to influence consumers to take action to reduce the environmental impacts at key points of clothing - buying, in-use and discard.
+The group aims to:

 - share with industry insight into consumer behaviours;

-- develop a suite of industry resources to influence consumer behaviours; and
+- develop a the Love Your Clothes Brand and a suite of industry resources to influence consumer behaviours; and

 - communicate (through SCAP members) with consumers to influence behaviours.